Cabinet Division releases Toshakhana gifts record of last 21 years

 It is pertinent to note that Toshakhana gifts record of the Prime Minister Shahbaz Sharif and President Arif Alvi are also uploaded.

-According to the records, the records of the gifts received by the federal ministers, senior officials and civil servants have also been made public.
+According to the documents, the records of the gifts received by the federal ministers, senior officials and civil servants have also been made public.

 Most of the low-value gifts were kept by the recipients without payment according to the law, as in 2022, up to Rs10,000, there was a law to keep gifts of low value without payment.